kim-minh/Jewel-Match/README.md

   - Check the board for matches.
   - If there are matching tiles, destroy those and redo state 6.
 7. Board is now stable
-  - Check if exist moves to match tiles or if there is time left.
+  - Check if there is time left.
+If not, move to state 8.
-  - If either is false, move to state 8.
+  - Check if exist moves to match tiles.
+If not, randomize the tiles.
-  - Else go back to state 4.
+  - Go back to state 4.
 8. Game over screen
-  - Show score and the reason for game over (no moves/time left).
+  - Show game over text and final score.
   - Go back to state 3.

 ## Copyrights